Kisioj/GothicDubbingGenerator/README.md

 ### Dubbing generator

 First you need to generate Google [Text-to-Speech](https://cloud.google.com/text-to-speech) API Key and download it in `json` format.
-Then you can use `save.json` and API Key to generate dubbing.
+Instruction to generate API Key can be found [here](https://www.miarec.com/doc/administration-guide/doc997).

 Usage:
 ```bash